cine-estrenos/estrenos-api/README.md

 ```

 Anyways, is not recommended to bypass the git hooks just because you can, they are here to protect us from non-intentional mistakes at pushing non-working code

+## Mock

+A mock response with the official response: http://cinemark-data.free.beeceptor.com